ajoberstar/reckon/README.md

 # vcs-release

-VCS-agnostic release functionality.
-For use with build tools, such as Gradle.
+Release functionality for VCSs to be used with tools such as Gradle.